How to care for your skin on a road trip — 10 top tips

 3. Use a good cleanser

 Even if you don’t have much time to follow a skincare routine, you can find a few moments to cleanse each night.
 Aim for a gentle product such as micellar water, which will remove dirt, makeup, and impurities without causing irritation.
-And best of all, it can easily be applied with a cotton pad and doesn’t need rinsing off, making it super convenient when you’re on the road.
+Best of all, micellar water can easily be applied with a cotton pad and doesn’t need to be rinsed off, making it super convenient when you’re on the road.
 Try to avoid using cleansing facial wipes, as they often contain harsh ingredients that damage the skin’s protective acid mantle.
 If you have to rely on wipes, look for ones that are alcohol free.

 4. Don’t skip the moisturizer!

-However and wherever you’re traveling, moisturizing is a must.
-Hot and cold climates alike can quickly dehydrate skin, while too long spent in front of a heater or AC will also take its toll.
+No matter how or where you’re traveling, moisturizing is a must.
+Hot and cold climates alike can quickly dehydrate skin, and too long spent in front of a heater or AC will also take its toll.
 When you’re in a new environment, you might not realize the damage being done until it’s too late.
 That’s why it’s important to pack a nourishing moisturizer and apply it regularly, to keep your skin healthy and hydrated.

 5. Use sunscreen

-If you’re sitting in a car all day, you might not think about the effect of the sun through the windows, but those harmful UV rays can reach your skin, even if the AC is keeping you cool.
-Even on cloudy days, it’s still important to protect against sun damage.
+If you’re sitting in a car all day, you might not think about the effect of the sun through the windows.
+Even if the AC is keeping you cool, those harmful UV rays can reach your skin.
+Regardless of whether it's a sunny or cloudy day, it’s still important to protect against sun damage.
 Not only will this help you avoid sunburn, it will keep your skin looking younger and healthier for years to come.

 6. Get minis of your regular products